There’s something so cozy, festive and inviting about a holiday yule log! Especially one made of cake. 😋

 Why is this the best yule log cake recipe?

 Well, I think it’s this one.
 Why?
 Because it’s easy and delicious.
 I’m a big fan of boxed cake mixes because they’re cheap, easy and now you can buy them organic.
-However, I do recommend making your own chocolate frosting if you have time.
-Homemade chocolate buttercream frosting is pretty easy to whip up.

 Can you make your own Marshmallow fluff?